What You Need to Know about Colon Cancer

-Cancer of the large intestine or colon is the second leading cause of death in Spain and is more common in men than women.
-Only 10% of polyps become cancerous; however, they need to be treated before too much time has passed.
+Cancer of the large intestine or colon is the second leading cause of death in Spain, and it’s more common in men than women.
+Only 10% of polyps become cancerous; however, they need to be treated early.

 What are the symptoms of colon cancer?